c-sanders/BoostAndQtThreads/README.md

 + What it does.

-This suffix rule tells make how to build a Qt moc (.moc) files from the corresponding .hpp file.
-If make finds that a particular .moc file is out of date, then it will use this rule to update it.
+This suffix rule tells make how to build a Qt moc (`.moc`) file from the corresponding `.hpp` file.
+If make finds that a particular `.moc` file is out of date, then it will use this rule to update it.

 + Ascertaining the name of dependency file.